 – Planting Garlic and putting compost on the garden – preparing it for the winter.

-– Sieving sand, compost and flax shives to prepare soil mix ingredients for next spring’s greenhouse season.
+– Sieving sand and compost to prepare soil mix ingredients for next spring’s greenhouse season.

-– Collecting and stacking firewood for the winter and cutting firewood for the following winter.
+– Collecting and stacking firewood for the winter and cutting more firewood if needed for the following winter.
 We use chainsaws and an old farm truck.